 Business headshots are an important piece of conveying a message of professionalism to other businesses and clients.
-When I accepted a new position as manager of the Salt Mines coworking space in Clintonville, I had a to-do list and one of them was I need more professional headshots taken.
-The Salt Mines website, like many businesses, features a section with staff photos.
-I have seen too many websites that have staff photos that are obviously poorly cropped photos taken from Facebook or Instagram taken at night or from a social bad profile pic on a night out and I didn’t want to look unprofessional like that at all.
-So I was lucky to find Matt Reese photography in town that would be able to take a headshot for me.
+Since I own my own business, near the top of my list was getting some great headshots of myself to use on all social channels.
+Sometimes, I will write blog posts or have an email newsletter (signup below) where I want a great photo to be shown.
+I have seen too many websites that have staff photos that are obviously poorly cropped photos taken from Facebook or Instagram taken at night or from a bad profile pic on a night out and I didn’t want to look unprofessional like that at all.
+So I was lucky to find Matt Reese photography in town that would be able to take a headshot for me but do I really need professional headshots?

 Why using your phone for a headshot is a no-no